chaitanyasugathan/Cybersecurity/CloudSecurity/README.md

-# CyberSecurity
+# Cloud Security
-Note: This Github repository contains the projectwork documentation created by me as part of CyberSecurity learning
+Note: This Github repository contains the projectwork documentation created by me as part of Cloud Security learning

 ## Automated ELK Stack Deployment